mashupgarage/MG-Eng-Playbook/tech/elixir/phoenix-docker-setup.md

 WORKDIR /app
 ```

 For our image we base it off an existing elixir image (e.g. elixir:1.14.0).
 We can then install dependencies needed for package management which are hex and rebar (needed for erlang).
-We also should install os dependencies needed to get things to work along with node and yarn.
+We also should install os dependencies needed to get things to work along with yarn in case we would need to add JS.
 Lastly we can install inotify-tools which is used for live reloading.

 ## Docker compose